gederajeg/paracorp/README.md

 of character vectors called `sci_en` (for the English text) whose line is aligned with the Indonesian version (`sci_id`).

-The codes below shows how to generate a parallel concordance for the English modal verb “should” as the target, search-term and present the Indonesian translation (shown in the `TRANSLATION` column in the output table).
+The code-snippet below shows how to generate a parallel concordance for the English modal verb “should” as the target, search-term and present the Indonesian translation (shown in the `TRANSLATION` column in the output table).

 ``` r
 library(paracorp) # load the package